eryksiejka47/K-Spice-API-Yggdrasil/README.md

 ## Step Two – Install Required Python Packages

 Before using the K-SPICE API, you’ll need some extra Python tools (called "packages") that help with data handling, math, and plotting.
 We will start with downloading PIP.
+First open up the command prompt window by either:

+Type cmd in the Windows search bar and press Enter, or Press Windows key + R, type cmd, then press Enter.

 #### First, what is `pip`?